-I baked the meatballs because Bittman suggested it as an alternative to frying, and I’m all for anything that doesn’t need to be constantly tended.
+I baked the meatballs because Bittman suggested it as an alternative to frying, and I'm all for anything that doesn't need to be constantly tended.
 But you can certainly fry or saute the meatballs if you prefer.
-I also left out onions from both the meatball and marinara sauce recipes, since my husband and I both dislike them.
+I also left out onions from both the meatball and marinara sauce recipes, since Marc and I both dislike them.
 But if you like onions, by all means, add some chopped onion to both the meatballs and the sauce.

 Oh, and in case you were wondering, the boys didn't eat these.
 I'll have more on that later in the week, along with my latest thoughts on the Ellyn Satter book.